rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 {{% pin_it_image "react js libraries" "img/posts/essential-react-libraries-framework/banner.jpg" "is-src-set" %}}

+React has been around for a while and since then a well-rounded, also perceived as chaotic, ecosystem has evolved around the component driven library.
+It's not always simple to pick a library that solves your problem in the React world, but once you get to know all the options, its ecosystem becomes a powerful choice of tools.
+That's why I want to give every year a new overview of the most popular libraries used to complement a React application.

-React.js is only a view-layer library.
-Thus React only enables you to build component driven user interfaces.
-It comes with a couple of built-in solutions though, for instance local state management and syntactic events to make interactions happen, but after all you are only dealing with a view-layer library.
+React only enables you to build component driven user interfaces.
+It comes with a couple of built-in solutions though, for instance local state management and syntactic events to make interactions happen, but after all you are only dealing with components.
 It is often said that plain React is sufficient when building applications in JS.
-In the open source book [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) it is showcased that plain React suffices to build an application.
+In [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/) it is showcased that only React suffices to build an application.
 But in the end, when implementing a larger application, you need a couple of more libraries to have a sophisticated web application with React as its core.

-Developers coming from frameworks such as Angular or Ember often have a hard time to figure out all the building blocks they will need to build a sophisticated web application with React as its core.
+Developers coming from frameworks such as Angular or Ember often have a hard time to figure out all the building blocks they will need to build a sophisticated web application with React at its core.
 Coming from a framework, you are used to have all necessary functionalities at your disposal.
-However, React is only a view-layer library.
+However, React is only a component library.
 Thus you would need to figure out all the other building blocks, to be more specific: all the other libraries that are needed to complement React.
 Nevertheless I think it is one of the crucial advantages of React in staying flexible when choosing your libraries to complement your React application.
 I made this experience myself [when I came from Angular to React](https://www.robinwieruch.de/reasons-why-i-moved-from-angular-to-react/).
 It might help you to understand the reasons behind a change from a framework to a library.

 I would argue that React with its ecosystem is a flexible framework.
 You can choose your libraries to complement your React core.
 The following article will give you an opinionated approach to select from these libraries to build a sophisticated React application.
 In the end, you will have an opinionated list of building blocks.
 Nevertheless, it is up to you to exchange them with your own preferred libraries.
 After all, the article attempts to give beginners in the React ecosystem an opinionated overview.